 4. Use Commas with Coordinating Conjunctions

-Coordinating conjunctions are often referred to as FANBOYS (for, and, but, or, yet, so).
+Coordinating conjunctions are often referred to as FANBOYS (for, and, nor, but, or, yet, so).
 Coordinating conjunctions connect two simple sentences to make a compound sentence.

 I worked hard on the project yesterday, but I haven't finished it yet.